Dreading that next trip to the dentist? You’re not alone.

 The 1870s witnessed the invention of the electric dental drills as well as the hydraulic dental chair.
 Previously, drills were powered by hand, and drilling was a painful and time-consuming process.
-There were attempts at drills powered by clockwork or pedals, but they, too, were slow as well as noisy.
+There were attempts at drills powered by clockwork or pedals, but they were slow and noisy.

 Dental X-rays were first used in 1896, only a year after the X-ray’s invention, allowing dentists more accurate diagnoses.

 Forceps began being used for dental extractions by the early 20th century.
-They replaced the dental key instrument that often broke teeth or injured the mouth.
+They replaced the dental key, an instrument that often broke teeth or injured the mouth.

 Toothbrushes and Toothpaste

 Toothpaste was introduced in the 1870s.
-Fauchard had correctly identified sugar as a cause of tooth decay, and by this time there was greater understanding that taking care of one’s teeth was beneficial.
+Fauchard had correctly identified sugar as a cause of tooth decay, and there was greater understanding that taking care of one’s teeth was beneficial.
 Toothpaste takes its name from the first products, which were pastes sold in tins, jars and boxes.

 Toothpaste sold in a tube, called dentifrice, appeared a decade later and was very common by the early 20th century.

-Fluoride toothpastes began being sold in 1914, and all toothpaste contained soap until mid-century.
+Fluoride toothpastes began being sold in 1914, and all toothpastes contained soap until mid-century.

 The earliest toothbrushes were a bone handle with pig- or other animal-hair bristles.
-Handles eventually became made of synthetic materials.
+Handles eventually were made of synthetic materials.